One of the most asked questions during my appearances on MSNBC's Your Business revolved around timing a new business.

 What would you do if you caught a shoplifter?

-Shrinkage is not just from customers but also from salespeople.
-A forceful response leads to less of it happening in your store.
+Shrinkage occurs not only from customers but also from salespeople.
+A forceful response reduces it in your store.

 Do you hate repeating yourself?